Skip to content

 There’s a concept that I’ve heard called by a lot of different names, but my favorite name for it is “the Highlander problem”, which refers to the catchphrase of the campy-yet-still-quite-fun Highlander movie/TV franchise.
 In Highlander, immortal beings secretly live amongst us and sword-fight each other in hopes of being the last one standing, who will then get to rule the world forever.
 And when one of them is about to eliminate another, they often repeat the formulaic phrase: “There can be only one!”

 The basic idea of the Highlander problem is that you can cause yourself a lot of trouble, as a programmer, by introducing a “there can be only one!” limit into your code.
 To take a real example: I once worked at a company that managed medical visits via video calls.
-The original data modeling for this treated a visit as being between one patient and one doctor.
-That becomes a problem when the actual visit in front of you involves the patient, a primary doctor, a nurse who does triage, a second doctor who consults on the case, a translator who helps them all communicate with the patient, and the patient’s legal guardian/decision-maker.
+A simplistic “there can be only one” view of that would model a visit as being between one doctor and one patient, perhaps with foreign keys at the database level.
+But that becomes a problem when the actual visit in front of you involves the patient, a primary doctor, a nurse who does triage, a second doctor who consults on the case, a translator who helps them all communicate with the patient, and the patient’s legal guardian/decision-maker.
 A better model would accept that the visit has multiple participants and multiple possible roles, and keep track of who was in which visit and in which roles.

 Similar issues occur all the time.
 Systems assume someone will only have one of a thing — common examples include physical addresses, email addresses, phone numbers, and payment methods — when many people will quite reasonably have or want to have more than one.
 And it’s often a lot of trouble to try to fix the system after the fact, because assumptions like these tend to be deeply embedded in the code and often in database schemas.